Categories of knives.

 In some cases traditional collectors will normally settle on type of handle material or specific pattern and collect these particular knives.
 As mentioned, trappers are currently the number one collected traditional pattern.
 Thus most companies will release more trappers in larger variety than other traditional patterns.
 Some patterns such as sailing knives and small pattern knives are not made as frequently and are harder to collect.

-Among the Traditional patterns are also Multi Tool knives.
+Among the traditional patterns are also Multi Tool knives.
 These knives normally contain cutting blades as well as tools such screwdrivers, can-openers, wrenches, scissors, corkscrews, etc. Among the most popular are Boy Scout knives and Swiss Army knives.
+Brand Collecting.

 I would say brand is very common among traditional collectors.
 Among the American brands, the knives made by W. R. Case & Sons are probably the most collected traditional patterns in the USA if not the entire world.
 If you plan on collecting by brand, Investigate the brand and if you are satisfied with the product they offer, buy it.
 Of course, even within brands, some knives will vary in quality.
 For instance, a company renowned for its fixed blade knives may make less than quality folding knives and vice-versa.